 I am scared the GP will just tell me that I am being silly.
 Or to come back in six months if I’m not better.
 I couldn’t have been more wrong.
 She heard me.
 She asked me what I want the future to look like.
 Diagnosis: Generalised Anxiety Disorder.
 I have started taking a daily 20mg dose of Fluoxetine (a generic form of Prozac).
 It has only been two days so far, so it’s too early to see if it is helping.
 What I can say is that just opening up to her and being listened to has been hugely beneficial.
 Later the same day, I was at the counter at the Post Office when the systems went down, and a huge queue slowly formed behind me.
 This would normally be my worst nightmare – my chest would tighten, my cheeks would flush, my heart rate would sky rocket.
 And yes, those things did happen… but now that I have a diagnosis, I was also able to rationalise with myself in a way I wouldn’t have been able to do before.
 It’s not your fault.
 No one blames you, and if they do, they are just being unfair.

 I am seeing the medication as being like my arm bands whilst I learn to swim.
 They will keep me afloat whilst I explore CBT, meditation, exercise and other avenues to manage my anxiety.
 Hopefully at some point I can take my arm bands off.
 But there is no shame in being on medication long term either.
 I don’t know what the future holds but I am looking forward to it an awful lot more now.
-I was also given a list of helpful resources, one of which is the free CBT available on Living Life to the Full, which I am excited to get started on this weekend.
+I was also given a list of helpful resources, one of which is the free CBT available online which I am excited to get started on this weekend.
 I also found some more great tips on managing anxiety here.